grommunio/gromox/doc/charset.rst

 The character set for PR_BODY_A data as is given by PR_INTERNET_CPID.

-As a consequence, PR_BODY_A and PR_HTML should always have the same character set to avoid garbled displaying.
+As a consequence, PR_BODY_A and PR_HTML should always have the same character set to avoid a garbled rendition of the contents.

-The character set for PR_BODY_W data is Unicode.
-The encoding is wchar_t in Windows MAPI, UTF-16LE over the network, and Gromox stores it as UTF-8 on disk.
+The character set for PR_BODY_W data is context-dependent.
+The Windows APIs use wchar_t (cf. string_props.rst), the Outlook binary network protocols transfer it as UTF-16LE, and Gromox stores it within sqlite and on-disk as UTF-8.

 Rendition